Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Background and Related Works

 \subsection{Model Inversion Attacks}

-Let $f_\theta: \mathcal{X}\rightarrow [0, 1]^N$ denote a general classifier, which processes a private image $\mathbf{x}\sim\mathbb{P}(X)$ and computes a prediction $\hat{y}_c\in[0,1]$ for each class $c\in \{0, 1, \dots, N\}$.
+Let $f_\theta: \mathbb{X}\rightarrow [0, 1]^n$ denote a general classifier, which processes a private image $\bm{x}\sim\mathcal{P}(X)$ and computes a prediction $\hat{y}_c\in[0,1]$ for each class $c\in \{1, \dots, n\}$.
 MIAs aim to reconstruct images that reveal private characteristic features of a specific identity $c$.
 In white-box scenarios, attackers have full access to the classifier's weights and outputs, allowing them to compute gradients across the classifier when executing the attack.

-In recent years, Generative Adversarial Network (GAN) based model inversion attacks, first proposed by GMI \citep{gmi}, have become the standard paradigm for MIAs \citep{fang2024privacy}.
+In recent years, Generative Adversarial Network (GAN) based model inversion attacks, first proposed by GMI \cite{gmi}, have become the standard paradigm for MIAs \cite{fang2024privacy}.
 Specifically, attackers initially train a generator $G$ to capture a similar structural prior as the target private data.
-In the attack stage, they attempt to reconstruct private images $\mathbf{x}^*=G(\mathbf{z}^*)$ labeled with class $c$ to approximate the private distribution $\mathbb{P}(X)$, by optimizing the latent vectors $\mathbf{z}$:
+In the attack stage, they attempt to reconstruct private images $\bm{x}^*=G(\bm{z}^*)$ labeled with class $c$ to approximate the private distribution $\mathcal{P}(X)$, by optimizing the latent vectors $\bm{z}$:

-where $\mathcal{L}_{cls}$ is the classification loss, $\lambda$ is a hyperparameter, and $\mathcal{L}_{prior}$ denotes the optional prior knowledge regularization terms, such as the discriminator loss \citep{gmi, ked} and the feature regularization loss \citep{lomma}.
+where $\mathcal{L}_{cls}$ is the classification loss, $\lambda$ is a hyperparameter, and $\mathcal{L}_{prior}$ denotes the optional prior knowledge regularization terms, such as the discriminator loss \cite{gmi, ked} and the feature regularization loss \cite{lomma}.

 Subsequent MIA studies have largely followed this pipeline and improved upon it.
-Researchers like \citet{ked, plg} train target-specific GANs to capture more private information from the target classifier. \citet{mirror, ppa, ifgmi} utilize well-structured StyleGANs \citep{stylegan2} to generate high-quality and high-resolution samples.
-Additionally, \citet{ppa, lomma, plg} have explored various classification losses to mitigate the effects of gradient vanishing issue.
+KED \cite{ked} and PLG \cite{plg} propose to fully extract the private information learned by the target classifier.
+They leverage the target classifier to annotate pseudo-labels for unlabeled images to train target-specific GANs.
+Additionally, some researchers have explored various classification losses to mitigate the effects of gradient vanishing issues, such as the Poincar\'e loss \cite{ppa,ifgmi,ppdg}, the max-margin loss \cite{plg} and the logit loss \cite{lomma}.
+To enhance the attack performance in high-resolution scenarios, Mirror \cite{mirror}, PPA \cite{ppa}, IF \cite{ifgmi}, and PPDG \cite{ppdg} utilize well-structured StyleGANs \cite{stylegan2} to generate high-quality and high-resolution samples.
+Specifically, IF \cite{ifgmi} and PPDG \cite{ppdg} achieve state-of-the-art (SOTA) attack performance, posing a serious threat to privacy.